Elvis Costello: 1977–1979: Peak pop stardom

 The concert tour promoting Armed Forces was marked by bad publicity.
 Costello and the Attractions played some shows that audiences considered too brief and refused to return for encores.
 Audiences in Sydney, Australia, and Berkeley, California, responded by vandalising the concert venues.
 After a concert in Columbus, Ohio, on 15 March, Costello got into a drunken argument at a hotel bar with members of the Stephen Stills band and entourage.
-The argument culminated in Costello disparaging James Brown and Ray Charles with racially charged insults, in comments he would later call "the exact opposite of my true feelings".
+The argument culminated in Costello disparaging James Brown and Ray Charles with racist insults, in comments he would later call "the exact opposite of my true feelings".
 When Costello's comments were reported in the press a few weeks later, the bad publicity was sufficiently severe and widespread to be regarded, including by Costello himself, as the reason he never achieved the top-level commercial success in the US that had been predicted for him.

 In June, Costello had a hit as a songwriter when Dave Edmunds released his recording of "Girls Talk", a song Costello had written but not yet recorded.
-Edmunds' version reached number four on the UK singles chart and number 65 on Billboard Hot 100.
+Edmunds' version reached No. 4 on the UK singles chart and No. 65 on Billboard Hot 100.